 Jerry coordinated week-long hikes and camping for the youth.
 For two years, he also helped the youth organize a party company, Impulse Productions, which held dances at the local Elks Club to raise money for their own recreational expenses.
 Jerry worked to get the program accredited by the youth care association.
 Throughout these years, money was always scarce.
-Board members frequently went to Salem to lobby on NDI’s behalf.
+Board members frequently went to Salem to lobby on The Next Door’s behalf.
 People from other organizations around the state would come to visit as ours was considered a model program.

 Michael was a firm believer in outdoor activities as well.
 He had a ropes course and taught the youth to rappel, which he used as a metaphor for change; fearing, then trusting, then acting—resulting in a clear difference from when one started at the top of the cliff.
 He also valued the therapeutic use of music, poetry and storytelling.

-Also in 2007, Janet Hamada was promoted from Program Manager of NCS to Executive Director of the Next Door.
+Also in 2007, Janet Hamada was promoted from Program Manager of NCS to Executive Director of The Next Door.

-• Larry James, Treatment Services: Klahre House, Foster Care, & Community Attention Home
+• Elaine Cummings, Treatment Services: Klahre House, Foster Care, & Community Attention Home

 We are certainly proud of how this agency has served the people in our communities over the past four decades and look forward to many more years of providing assistance and leadership.